Shivam88Mishra/netflix-data-visualization-project/README.md

 # netflix-data-visualization-project
 A complete Netflix movie data analysis and visualization project using Python (Jupyter), Power BI, and CSV data cleaning.

-#Raw Data
+#Files Included:
-mymoviedb.csv`: Original raw dataset before cleaning
+'mymoviedb.csv`: Original raw dataset before cleaning

 # Overview:
 This project explores and visualizes a dataset of Netflix movies using: